CatheonGaming/cgc-evm-public-contracts/catheon_token/README.md

 - If fee-applied-address list has the address of DEX pool, Lending pool, .., you can face some problems in something like as slippage.
 So before setting fee-applying-address, you should confirm some problems about fee on target address.
 - Recommended that you should use the smart contract`s owner as a multi-sig wallet same as Gnosis safe.

+## Upgradeability
+- This token contract is the upgradeable contract.
+We can upgrade token contract for some reasons like as applying fee.
+- We will provide upgraded version with updated audit document.

 ## Implement
 > Language: Solidity
 > Framework: Hardhat